Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 Where the money comes from…

-The district’s plan for how it will obtain every dollar in the proposed budget:
+The district’s plan for how it will obtain every dollar in the budget:

 Revenues: